chef/automate/components/docs-chef-io/content/automate/managed_services.md

 chef-automate config patch postgresql.toml
 ```

-Verify whether all services are running:
+Verify whether all services are running using:

 ```shell
 chef-automate status
 ```

-Verify if the Chef Automate is running with external Opensearch by running below command:
+Verify if the Chef Automate is running with external Opensearch by running the command below:

 ```shell
 chef-automate config show
 ```

-### Configure External AWS Opensearch
+### Configure External AWS OpenSearch

 These configuration directions are intended for External AWS managed OpensSearch service.

-Create `opensearch.toml` file and add following information of your AWS OpenSearch:
+Create `opensearch.toml` file and add the following information of your AWS OpenSearch:

 ```toml
 [global.v1.external.opensearch]